algj/xtrail/README.md

 ## Disclaimer

 This project is provided as-is and may not receive regular updates or extensive support.
 Use it at your own discretion.
 Expect high CPU usage when running this.

-## Seeking for a job

-Looking for work.
-Let's chat!